10 Awesome Spots In North Carolina You Must Explore This Winter

 Winter is the season for hibernation.
 Bears do it and we probably wouldn’t mind crawling in a hole and sleeping through the cold dark days either.
-But winter doesn’t have be all glum…there’s plenty of beautiful things to see and do in our state during this season, you might just have to bundle up a bit!
+But winter doesn’t have be all glum!
+In fact, there are plenty of beautiful things to see and do in our state during this season.
+Some special activities are actually unique to the winter.
+In order to fully enjoy them, you might just have to bundle up a bit!
+Have a great time at some of the

 1. Dry Falls

-During the summer, Dry Falls is simply majestic.
+is simply majestic.
 You can walk beneath the waterfall feel relaxed by the sounds of washing water.
 Come winter, it transforms into something out of this world.
 Sometimes, the whole fall will freeze.
+There's nothing as mystically wonderful as a waterfall frozen in mid-air!
 It's a great place for some unique pictures.

 2. Hawksnest at Seven Devils

-Hawksnest is one of the best tubing destinations in the East.
-They also offer a year-round zipline.
+is one of the best tubing destinations in the East.
+They also offer a year-round zipline. if you are hoping for adventure this season, you will most certainly find it at Hawksnest at Seven Devils.

 3. The Outer Banks

-The Outer Banks seems to always be crowded in the summer and even spring and fall.
-During the winter, the OBX transforms into a tranquil, quiet, beautiful place miles and miles away from it all.
-A perfect way to explore all the sights while also getting some RnR.
+seems always to be crowded in the summer and even spring and fall.
+It's a popular destination for people from all over the place.
+During the winter, though, the Outer Banks transforms into a tranquil, quiet, beautiful place miles and miles away from it all.
+It's a perfect way to explore all the sights while also getting some RnR at this North Carolina winter getaway.

 4. One of our many ski resorts.

-Everyone has their favorite (mine being Beech) but if you prepare around the right conditions, you can get some seriously awesome winter sports in.
+Everybody has their favorite ski resort, and if you prepare around the right conditions, you can have the ideal opportunity for some seriously awesome winter sports.
+Any of these great places feature some of the

 5. Ice climbing anyone?